mozilla/ecosystem-platform/docs/relying-parties/reference/sub-plat-contentful.md

 ## Managing Content

 The Content tab is where all content entries can be found once they are created.
-You will be able to search and filter the list for specific entries to view, edit, or delete.
+You will be able to search and filter down relevant content based on structure and metadata to find specific entries to view, edit, or delete.

 <img src={require('../../assets/subplat-contentful-add-entry.png').default} alt="Add Entry" width="500" />